I beg to move,

 The Secretary of State’s role in Government was further signalled and underscored by the Prime Minister in the recent reshuffle, when the responsibility for social care was added to the Department.
 As the debate has reflected, social care, and how we address it from an immigration perspective, and from a training and upskilling perspective, is one of the key legitimate areas of the Brexit debate.
 We are focused on that in our discussions with the Home Office and others.

 The hon.
 Member for Motherwell and Wishaw (Marion Fellows) picked up on the need for a transition period.
-That reflects the fact that the Government are listening and have responded constructively.
+That point reflects the fact that the Government are listening and have responded constructively.
 I know from my previous role in the financial services sector in the City that there is a strong desire for a transitional period.
 That point was also raised by many in the healthcare sector.
 It is to the great credit of the Secretary of State for Exiting the European Union that those discussions have been conducted in such a constructive way.
-There has been a lot of doom-saying and negative commentary—“Nothing will be agreed; it won’t work”—but he has assiduously stuck to his task.
+There has been a lot of doom-saying and negative commentary—“Nothing will be agreed; it won’t work.”—but he has assiduously stuck to his task.
 While there are some formal processes still to be completed, significant progress has been made on a transition deal, and there is reasonable consensus that it is constructive.

 Several colleagues mentioned the impact of leaving Euratom.
-I simply remind the House that there is nothing in the Euratom treaty that prevents materials being exported from an EU member state to countries outside the EU, nor do those materials fall into the category of so-called special fissile material, which is subject to nuclear safeguards.
-We very much recognise the short half-life of medical radio isotopes and the need for rapid delivery, but again there is much that can be constructively done.
+I simply remind the House that there is nothing in the Euratom treaty that prevents materials from being exported from an EU member state to countries outside the EU, nor do those materials fall into the category of so-called special fissile material, which is subject to nuclear safeguards.
+We very much recognise the short half-life of medical radioisotopes and the need for rapid delivery, but again there is much that can be constructively done.

 The shadow Minister mentioned subsidiary companies.
 I do not want to incur your displeasure by straying too far from the subject of Brexit and into subsidiary companies, Mr Davies, but as the shadow Minister raised that point, I feel it is appropriate to address it.
 He asked what TUPE protections there will be.
 There are TUPE protections now and the Government have absolutely no intention to change that.

 For those who sometimes suggest, as Opposition Members occasionally do, that subsidiary companies within the NHS is a form of privatisation, I merely remind the House that this legislation was passed in 2006 under a Labour Government.
-I was not in the House at the time, but I do not recall—this may be one for those connoisseurs of Hansard—that it was presented by the then Labour Ministers as a way of achieving privatisation in the NHS.
+I was not in the House at the time, but I do not recall—this may be one for those connoisseurs of Hansard—that it was presented by Labour Ministers as a way of achieving privatisation in the NHS.
 Subsidiary companies are 100% owned by their parent company, which is the NHS family, so they stay very much within that.

 Since the Minister has gone in that direction, I ask him again specifically: if it is such a good idea, would it be a good idea for NHS trusts that propose setting up subsidiary companies to publish their business plans so we can see what is happening with that public money?